btcpayserver/btcpayserver-doc/FAQ.md

 ## What are the minimal requirements to run BTCPay?

-If you would like to run Bitcoin and Lightning Network nodes, the minimal requirements are :
+If you would like to run Bitcoin and Lightning Network nodes, the minimal requirements are:
 - 2GB Ram
 - 80 GB of storage (with pruning enabled)
 - Docker